DikshithaAnand/AI_Teacher/README.md

 - Knowledge cutoff depends on the model training data (approximately 2023)
 - Does not provide real-time or live internet-based information
-- Designed mainly for explanations, not large-scale or production applications
+- Designed mainly for explanations, not large-scale or production applications.

 These limitations are expected for local, offline language models.